 I believe that innovative approaches to learning help foster the transfer and sharing of knowledge.My teaching philosophy is anchored in providing learners with skills that are applicable to the real world.
 I teach the skills required to become a good researcher, analyst, or project manager.
 I present theory, models, and abstractions that underlie the many interdisciplinary fields in social sciences, and then anchor these concepts in the practice of research, writing, and the application of critical thinking.

 I believe that effective teaching engages educators and learners.
 This requires developing and supporting innovative, socially responsible methods of teaching and learning that balance the transfer of knowledge with an inclusive learning environment and the use of new technologies.

-Video: A conversation with Dr. Nicole Bourget about applied interdisciplinary research at Royal Roads University via Google Glass As a professional researcher Siomonn applies his background and training as an interdisciplinary scholar [...]
+Video: A conversation with Dr. Nicole Bourget about applied interdisciplinary research at Royal Roads University via Google Glass As a professional researcher Siomonn applies his background and training as an interdisciplinary scholar in lea [...]

 Video: Overview of Doctoral Seminar in Applied Qualitative Social Scientific Methods This course engages the doctoral student with a range of current qualitative data collection, display and analysis methods, and overviews basic [...]

 Overview of Doctoral Seminar in the Epistemology of Applied Social Sciences The main objectives of this course are to foster the identification and critical examination of underlying assumptions about social reality and knowledge embedd [...]